 Risk warning : losses can exceed initial deposit in 'live' derivatives forex & CFD trading and is not suitable for new traders.

-What is a commodity? ans : Raw materials and also currencies which are still traded in an open outcry market futures exchange.
-You can trade commodities through an online broker.
+Raw materials and also currencies which are still traded in an open outcry market futures exchange.
+These days you can trade commodities through an online broker.

 These days commodities are traded between world investors all trying to buy a commodity at a low price and selling at a higher price by using commodites trading strategies and commodity trading systems.
-These days investors can gain access to markets via live online trading platforms for commodities daytrading.
+Investors can gain access to markets via live online trading platforms for commodities daytrading.

-Commodity futures trading is speculative "paper" investing, i.e. it is rare for the investors to actually hold the physical commodity, just a piece of paper known as a futures contract.
-Because of commodities online trading systems traders dont even need to hold the paper futures contacts.
+Commodity futures trading is speculative "paper" investing.
+It is rare for the traders to actually hold the physical commodity, just a piece of paper known as a futures contract and with commodities online trading systems traders dont even need to hold the paper futures contacts.

 Expiration dates vary between commodities and you have to choose which contract fits your market objective.

-For example, say todays date is June 30th and you think Gold will rise in price until mid-August.
-The Gold contracts on LME - London Metals Exchange are available in two monthly periods - ie February, April, June, August, October and December.
+Say todays date is June 30th and you think Gold will rise in price until mid-August.
+The Gold contracts on LME, London Metals Exchange are available in two monthly periods - ie February, April, June, August, October and December.
 You would probably choose the August, October or December contracts depending on the time frame that meets your objective.